roc-lang/rbt/docs/adrs/009-os-arch-target.md

 `Host` would be the default, and rbt would calculate it in Rust-land so that we did not have to deal with effects.

+Outputs can still live in the content-addressed store (since an ARM build will be different bits than an X86 build, for instance.)
+Job keys, however, will have to take the host (or non-host) into account.

 ## Cross-Compilation

 This proposal doesn't specify how to do cross-compilation, although that may be desirable.